 When buying car insurance, you’ll need to decide which type of cover you need.
 Read on to find out about third party cover, as well as third party, fire and theft insurance, to help you find the right policy.

-When insuring your car, you first need to choose from three levels of cover available: comprehensive, third party only and third party, fire and theft.
+When insuring your car, you will need to choose from three levels of cover available:

 It’s important to know the difference before purchasing a policy, and you should also consider all the different types of cover if you want to get the best deal.

 Prices for third party, fire and theft cover will differ as insurers rate all drivers on a number of factors and calculate their premiums that way.
-These factors include your driving experience, the type of car you drive, your history of claims and convictions, your location and even your occupation.
+These factors include:

 Get started by entering your registration number or searching for your car make and model below: